pspadale/python_professional_templates/README.md

 # python_professional_templates
-My repo with python startup or template files for professional desktop development.
+Repo with python startup or template files for professional desktop development.
+Request professional python developers @world to contribute and help new programmers for new development with a right start.